banzaicloud/pke/docs/vagrant.md

     pke install worker --kubernetes-node-token $TOKEN --kubernetes-api-server-ca-cert-hash $CERTHASH --kubernetes-api-server 192.168.64.11:6443
     ```

 1. Repeat the previous step to add additional worker nodes.
-You can check the status of the containers by issueing the `crictl ps` command.
+You can check the status of the containers by issuing the `crictl ps` command.